anurag89sharma/submissions/logically/README.md

   - spaCy's NER Tagger
   - Stanford NER Tagger (More info can be found here - https://nlp.stanford.edu/software/CRF-NER.html)
     - This requires **java8** or above to run the Stanford NER Tagger
+    - Related classifier and jars can be downloaded from - https://nlp.stanford.edu/software/CRF-NER.html#Download
 - I found Stanford NER Tagger performing better on this dataset.
 But its quite slow when compared to spaCy NER Tagger